StardustXR/website/docs/01-get-started/04-manual.md

 # Manual Build
 :::caution
-Make sure all of the repositories that are cloned are on the same branch (e.g. all main or all dev branch) to ensure stardust protocol compatibility
+Make sure all of the repositories that are cloned are on the same branch (e.g. all main or all dev branch) to ensure Stardust protocol compatibility
 :::
 ### Server